If You’re Pursuing the Perfect _____

 Now flee from youthful lusts and pursue righteousness, faith, love, and peace with those who call on the Lord from a pure heart.
 (2 Peter 2:22 NASB)

-Pursuing righteousness sounds much more rewarding than pursuing anything worldly, doesn’t it?
-I have learned the hard way that wanting something—even if you want it really, really badly—doesn’t make that something right.
-Perseverance is admirable, but persevering an inappropriate thing at an inappropriate time is pointless.
+Pursuing righteousness sounds much more rewarding than pursuing anything that the culture says is important.
+I’ve learned the hard way that wanting something—even if you want it really, really badly—doesn’t make that something right.
+Determination is admirable, but determinedly pursuing an inappropriate thing at an inappropriate time is pointless.

-Friends, don’t let Satan—or your own prideful stubbornness—get the best of you.
+Friends, it’s absolutely exhausting to try to force something to happen that isn’t God’s will.
+Don’t let Satan—or your own prideful stubbornness—get the best of you.
 Instead, pursue the best.

 *Name has been changed.